cardillan/mindcode/ROADMAP.markdown

 * Case expressions: if each branch of a case expression provides just the expression value, rearrange each branch to setting the expression value to the output variable and jump out if the branch was selected.
 Saves one jump per branch, at most 1/3 instructions.
 Doubles execution time in average case.

-# Error reporting improvements

-* When an uninitialized temporary variable is found by Data Flow Optimization, generate compilation error -- if it happens, it is an optimization bug.

 # Schematics Builder